-Computers and related products, such as computer desks and chairs, are frequently the focus of ergonomic design.
+Computers and related products, such as computer desks and chairs, are often the focus of ergonomic design.
 Many people use these products for extended periods during their normal working day.
-If they are poorly designed or incorrectly adjusted, the person using them may suffer unnecessary fatigue, stress, and even injury.
+If they are poorly designed or incorrectly adjusted, they can have a detrimental impact on the person using them.

 2. How does Ergonomics relate to sitting and your office chair?

 At the beginning of the last century, people realised that the wellbeing and efficiency of employees could be improved, and fatigue reduced, if workers were allowed to sit down while performing their tasks.
-This contributed to the study of ergonomics and a focus on designing seats for work.
+This contributed to the study of ergonomics and a focus on designing chairs for work.
 Today more than 75% of employees in industrial countries have seated jobs.
+How to Protect Your Health in the Age of the Office Chair.

 Unfortunately, our bodies are not designed for sitting, and doing so for long periods can have a negative impact on our long-term health and wellbeing.
 The most common health-related issues caused by sitting for extended periods include: